 The work shall comply with the materials and methods requirements of this code.

 Minor reductions in the clear opening dimensions of replacement doors and windows that result from the use of different materials shall be allowed, whether or not they are permitted by this code.

 Wood paneling and textile wall coverings used as an interior finish shall comply with the flame spread requirements of Section R302.9.

 Unreinforced masonry buildings located in Seismic Design Category D2 or E shall have parapet bracing and wall anchors installed at the roofline whenever a reroofing permit is issued.
 Such parapet bracing and wall anchors shall be of an approved design.

 Newly constructed elements, components and systems shall comply with the requirements of this code.

-The work shall not increase the extent of noncompliance with the requirements of Section AJ601, or create nonconformity to those requirements which did not previously exist.
+The work shall not increase the extent of noncompliance with the requirements of Section AJ601, or create nonconformity to those requirements that did not previously exist.

 AJ501.3 Extensive alterations.

-When the total area of all the work areas included in an alteration exceeds 50 percent of the area of the dwelling unit, the work shall be considered a reconstruction and shall comply with the requirements of these provisions for reconstruction work.
+Where the total area of all of the work areas included in an alteration exceeds 50 percent of the area of the dwelling unit, the work shall be considered to be a reconstruction and shall comply with the requirements of these provisions for reconstruction work.